 MJL has advocated since our founding, and continues to prioritize, advocacy against dangerous and misguided “countering violent extremism” (CVE) programs being piloted by federal agencies in Greater Boston.
 MJL also provides Know Your Rights workshops at mosques, schools and community centers, and provides legal representation at no cost to persons approached for questioning by the FBI or Joint Terrorism Task Force (JTTF).

-MJL was formed by four Muslim women — Elizabeth Dann, Shannon Erwin, Nancy Khalil and Stephanie Marzouk (three attorneys and an anthropologist) — in Boston in 2014, in response to the pressing need for local Muslim-led defense of our communities’ human and civil rights against the “War on Terror.”
+MJL was formed by four Muslim women — three attorneys and an anthropologist (Shannon (Erwin) Al-Wakeel, Elizabeth Dann, Nancy Khalil and Stephanie Marzouk) — in Boston in 2014, in response to a pressing need for local Muslim-led defense of our communities’ human and civil rights against the “War on Terror.”
 Through the generous support of a seed grant from the Harvard Law School Public Service Venture Fund, MJL launched as a full-time staffed organization after Ramadan, 2015.

 MJL activists hold signs raising concerns about CVE programs’ impacts in April, 2016, after delivering a collaboratively sponsored petition with over 1000 signatures to Massachusetts’s Executive Office of Health and Human Services (EOHHS) urging EOHHS to end its CVE collaboration with federal prosecutors.

-MJL’s work is generously supported by individual donations, and by the following foundations in recognition of the impact of our human rights advocacy:
+MJL’s work is generously supported by local communities — individual donors like you! — and by the following foundations in recognition of the impact and necessity of our human rights advocacy:

 The Burgess Urban Fund